-The government was advised that there was a lack of historical evidence to hear early Māori grievances dating back to the 1840 signing of the Treaty of Waitangi.
-Rata therefore aimed to compromise by giving a new Waitangi Tribunal the power to hear claims dating from 1900.
-His colleagues rejected that proposal and the Treaty of Waitangi Act 1975 set up the Waitangi Tribunal with the power to investigate claimed breaches of the treaty from 10 October 1975, the date the act was passed.
-The act also made the tribunal the only official body with the authority to determine the meaning and effect of the Treaty of Waitangi, taking into account both its English and Māori versions.
-The opposition National Party did not oppose the act and one of its MPs commented that ‘the tribunal’s responsibilities appear minimal’.1
+The government was advised that there was insufficient historical evidence to hear early Māori grievances dating back to the 1840 signing of Te Tiriti o Waitangi.
+Rata aimed to compromise by giving a new Waitangi Tribunal the power to hear claims dating from 1900.
+His colleagues rejected this proposal and the Treaty of Waitangi Act 1975 set up the Waitangi Tribunal with the power to investigate claimed breaches of the treaty from 10 October 1975, the date the act was passed.
+The act also made the tribunal the only official body with the authority to determine the meaning and effect of Te Tiriti o Waitangi, taking into account both its English and Māori versions.
+The opposition National Party did not oppose the act, and one of its MPs commented that ‘the tribunal’s responsibilities appear minimal’.1

 The Waitangi Tribunal began as a very small organisation with a modest role.
 Political scientist Andrew Sharp believes, ‘It was instituted in 1975 as a way of avoiding rather than confronting the continued Maori demand that the Treaty should be “ratified”’.2 Historian Bill Oliver adds that the tribunal ‘was not expected to hear many claims, to meet often or to cost much.’3